hudson-and-thames/mlfinlab/docs/source/implementations/sampling.rst

 Sampling
 ========

 In financial machine learning, samples are not independent.
-The most part of traditional machine learning algorithms assume that samples are i.i.d, in case of financial machine learning samples are neither identically distributed not indepedent.
+The most part of traditional machine learning algorithms assume that samples are IID, in case of financial machine learning samples are neither identically distributed not independent.
 In this section we will tackle the problem of samples dependency.
-As you remember, we mostly label our datasets using triple-barrier method.
-Each label in triple-barrier event has label index and label endtime (t1) which corresponds to time when one of barriers was touched.
+As you remember, we mostly label our data sets using the triple-barrier method.
+Each label in triple-barrier event has label index and label end time (t1) which corresponds to time when one of barriers was touched.

 Sample Uniqueness
 =================